bitzertech/DevOps/00-intro.md

 * Containers can communication
 * Only put highly related containers together in a POD
 * IP addressable with ports (like VM)
-* PODs always see network as a flat network (no NAT)
+* PODs always see network as a flat network (no NAT), see below

 ![POD](Images/k8s-pod.png "POD")